How common is sexting?

 Your child may not want to talk about sexting, so we have included some advice from young people on how to approach the conversation below.

 You know your child best and your approach should be based on your child and your parenting style.

 - When you give your child their first mobile phone, outline your expectations and explain the rules of having the phone.
 Monitor how younger children can use their phone – for example, set up controls so that only you can authorise the apps that your child downloads.

-- Ask your child what they feel is acceptable to send to people and then ask if they would be happy for you or their grandparents to see that photo.
+- Ask your child what they feel is acceptable to send to people and then ask if they would be happy for you, a stranger or other children to see that photo.
 If the answer is 'no', explain that the image or message is probably not appropriate to send.

 - Make sure your child is comfortable saying no, that they know their body is private and that being asked to 'sext' is inappropriate.